soxueren/atsd/api/data/properties/query.md

 | keyExpression | no | expression for matching properties with specified keys |

 <aside class="notice">
+* One of the following fields is required: **entity, entities, entityGroup, entityExpression**.
+* **entity, entities, entityGroup** fields are mutually exclusive, only one field can be specified in the request.
+* entityExpression is applied as an additional filter to entity, entities, entityGroup fields.
+</aside>

+<aside class="notice">
 '$entity_tags' is a reserved property type to retrieve entity tags.
 Any keys specified in a request containing this reserved type will be ignored.
-</aside>

-<aside class="notice">
-* Mutually exclusive fields.
-Entities or an Entity should be specified in the request using ONE of the following fields: entity, entities, entityGroup.
 </aside>

 ### Basic Response Example